mshaneck/mshaneck.github.io/SLAE32/slae32-assignment5.md

 00000038  31C9              xor ecx,ecx
 0000003A  CD80              int 0x80
 ```
 Now it jumps to 0x68, which is located at the end of the shellcode.
 This is part of the jump-call-pop.
 This jump goes directly to a call, which calls back to the line just after the jmp.
 The data at the end is simply the file path that we are trying to read.
-The address of this file path is put into ebx, ecx is set to 0, and eax is set to 0x5, which is for syscall 5, which is open.
+The address of this file path is popped into ebx, ecx is set to 0, and eax is set to 0x5, which is for syscall 5, which is open.
 ```
 #define __NR_open 5
 ```